omeka/omeka-s-enduser/docs/configuration.md

 # Configuration Options

-The following are commonly requested options which can be configured in the file `local.config.php` located in the config directory.
+The following are commonly requested options which can be configured in the file `local.config.php`, located in the `/config` directory.

-For a full list of available configuration keys, please see the [developer documentation page on configuration settings](https://omeka.org/s/docs/developer/configuration/).
+For a full list of available configuration keys, please see the [developer documentation page on configuration settings](https://omeka.org/s/docs/developer/configuration/){target=_blank}.

 ## Password settings
-You can change the requirements for user passwords in the config file.
-Options include minimum length, number of upper and lowercase letters, and setting allowed symbols.
+You can change the requirements for user passwords.
+The options include minimum length, number of upper and lowercase letters, and setting allowed symbols.

 ```
     'password' => [